 You also want to avoid removing all shine.
 Finally, avoid too much eyeliner and/or mascara, especially under the eyes or failing to apply concealer to dark shadows under the eyes.

-Do you use make-up brushes and do you wash them regularly?
-Do you have any favorites?
+How many different makeup brushes do you use?
+Do you wash them regularly?
+Which ones are your favorites?
 Do you have any special tips and tricks you would like to share with us?
+What makeup after 50 tips can you share?
 Please join the conversation.